securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 ## Abstract

 SketchFL is a framework that applies CountSketch-based compression within federated learning using OpenFL.
 By sketching model weights and activations in both forward and backward passes, SketchFL reduces communication bandwidth and computation time.
 It handles compression ratio `q >= 1.0` and supports gradient reconstruction via inverse sketching.
-Our evaluation on an MNIST classification task with a simple MLP architecture demonstrates that at q = 6, SketchFL maintains over 95% test accuracy while offering substantial speedups.
+Our evaluation on an MNIST classification task with a simple MLP architecture demonstrates that at q = 5, SketchFL maintains over 95% test accuracy while offering substantial speedups, with just 3 rounds of FL training.

 ## Sketching Primer